shreejanbista/net-speed/README.md

 NetSpeed is a lightweight, accurate internet speed monitor and data usage tracker for Android, built with Flutter.

+Shows download and upload speed of currently conneted internet be it wifi or mobile data.
+Also users can opt to show the download speed on their status bar that stays there.

 ## Features
 - **Real-Time Monitoring**: Shows download/upload speeds in the status bar (via foreground service).
 - **Data Usage**: Tracks daily, weekly, and monthly data consumption (WiFi & Mobile).